DennisPSmith5676/MechaCar_Statistical_Analysis/README.md

 **4. Deliverable 4: Design a Study Comparing the MechaCar to the Competition:**

 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+For each statistical analysis, you'll write a summary interpretation of the findings.

-- An addtional metric (not in the MechaCar_mpg dataset) is horsepower (or a a measure like engine size or # of cylinders).
+-- What metric or metrics are you going to test? - An addtional metric (not in the MechaCar_mpg dataset) is horsepower (or a a measure like engine size or # of cylinders).
 Manufactors often note a saller engine size (8 vs. 6 vs. 4) result in improved mpg.

-- The Null hypothesis would be there is no statistical difference while the Alternative hypothesis would be there is a difference.
+- What is the null hypothesis or alternative hypothesis?
+The Null hypothesis would be there is no statistical difference while the Alternative hypothesis would be there is a difference.

+- What statistical test would you use to test the hypothesis?
+ANOVA And why?
+It seems to work well for the data already analyzed and can find a statistical difference between the distribution mean from Multiple samples.

+- What data is needed to run the statistical test?- Horsepower